MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Production/about-production-orders.md

 # About Production Orders
 Production orders are used to manage the conversion of purchased materials into manufactured items.
 Production orders \(job or work orders\) route work through various facilities \(work or machine centers\) on the shop floor.

  Before proceeding with production, most companies perform supply planning, typically once a week, to calculate how many production orders and purchase orders to execute to fulfill that week’s sales demand.
-Purchase orders supply the components that are required according to the production BOM to produce the end items. more information, see [Operations Planning](../OperationsPlanning/operations-planning.md) and [Purchasing](../Purchasing/purchasing.md).
+Purchase orders supply the components that are required according to the production BOM to produce the end items. more information, see [Operations Planning](../FullExperience/purchasing.md).

  Production orders are the central components of the program's manufacturing functionality and they contain the following information: